WATCH: Police, Good Samaritan Rescue 3 Children Stranded In Atlantic City Ocean

 Beach season officially begins on Memorial Day weekend so no lifeguards are on duty until then.
 Atlantic City Beach Patrol strongly urges folks to be safe.
 If you can’t see the lifeguard, the lifeguard can’t see you.

 “We just always suggest that you swim only when lifeguards are on duty, especially if you’re not an experienced swimmer in the ocean.
-You should never swim without a lifeguard present,” Downey said.MORE NEWS: Pennsylvania Supreme Court To Hear Latest Mumia Abu-Jamal Case Filings
+You should never swim without a lifeguard present,” Downey said.MORE NEWS: Philadelphia International Airport Experiencing Long Lines, Flight Delays After American Airlines, JetBlue Report Nationwide System Outage

 CBS3’s Natasha Brown and Kimberly Davis contributed to this report.